Shelburne News

 The Shelburne News is an American newspaper serving the town of Shelburne, Vermont.
 The paper has a circulation of 4,500-5,000.
-It is a free, weekly paper published on Thursdays.
-The paper is owned by the Vermont Community Newspaper Group.
+It is a free, weekly paper mailed for free to residents and businesses in Shelburne and distributed on racks in parts of the town.
+The paper is owned by the National Trust for Local News.

-Greg Popa is the publisher of the Shelburne News.

 History

 The paper was first published in 1967.
+It originated out of conversations among the members of Shelburne’s League of Women Voters about the need to distribute information about who was running for office.
+A group of women led by Roz Graham took what was originally a newsletter and turned it into a paper.

-Lynn Monty replaced Sheri Duff as the paper's editor in July 2015.
-In 2017, Holly Johnson sold the Shelburne News to Bob Miller and Norb Garret, owners of the Stowe Reporter, Waterbury Record, News & Citizen, and the Citizen.
+In 2017, Holly Johnson sold the Shelburne News to Bob Miller and Norb Garrett, owners of the Stowe Reporter, Waterbury Record, News & Citizen, and the Citizen.
 In January 2019, the owners renamed the company to Vermont Community Newspaper Group.
+In September 2026, the company was acquired by the National Trust for Local News.